doedja/subtitling-script/README.md

 ### Screen Text Capitalizer (screen-text.lua)
 Converts text in parentheses to uppercase and removes the parentheses.

-Example: "(text on screen)" → "TEXT ON SCREEN"
+- "(text on screen)" → "TEXT ON SCREEN"

 Usage: Select lines > Automation > Screen Text Capitalizer